timdoan22/better-bookmarks/README.md

 # Optimizations

--Add a favourite feature to save individual links to your profile -Improve layout design
+*Add a favourite feature to save individual links to your profile *Improve layout design
--Improve liking feature to allow only one like per user
+*Improve liking feature to allow only one like per user